mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     DevOps Console uses now the routes `healtz` and `ready` as defined by Mia Platform standard.
 Logs are now managed on LC-39.

 * **Horizontal Launcher Menu**
-    You do not have anymore to open the hamburger menu to switch from an area to another: now the **Launcher Menu is horizontal and always visible** in each section of DevOps Console.
+    Launcher menu is now always visible in the top bar, making it always visible and accessible from any page.
+You won't be required to open the left drawer anymore and the hamburger menu has been removed.

     ![launcher-menu](img/launcher-menu.png)